oscadev/firekamp/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

 ## 2. Libraries Used and Why
-### a.
-Nativewind: TailwindCSS for React Native.
+1. Nativewind: TailwindCSS for React Native.
 Very cool and useful tool for styling.
 Not only does it make it easier to style by having to write less code, but the built-in style system is also very useful.
 Their color library, unit sizes etc, were all chosen with reason and for mathematical reasons.
 The colors work well together unlike arbitrary colors.
 The padding/margin/text size increments also utilize design science.
 It helps the design aspect "just work".

 ## The screenshot